HL7/cql/input/pages/09-b-cqlreference.md

 The _equal_ (<span class="sym">=</span>) operator for lists returns <span class="kw">true</span> if and only if the lists have the same element type, and have the same elements by value, in the same order.

+This operation uses equality semantics, with the exception that nulls are considered equal.

 If either argument is <span class="kw">null</span>, or contains null elements, the result is <span class="kw">null</span>.

 The following examples illustrate the behavior of the _equal_ operator: